We are committed to making the electricity system fairer and to giving households and businesses more control over their electricity bills.

 We have commenced the most significant reforms to the electricity sector in more than a decade to address rising electricity prices, make it a fairer system and prepare for the future.

-As a first step, the government engaged an independent review of the electricity sector to identify the reasons behind electricity price rises and solutions to these challenges.
+As a first step, the government engaged an independent review panel and an interdepartmental committee (IDC).
+Their role was to examine the electricity sector and identify the reasons behind electricity price rises and solutions to these challenges.

 For more information read: